On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Background and Problem Formulation

 \subsubsection{Decentralized peer-to-peer networks}

 For this architecture, we consider a strongly-connected graph \cite{Sayed14} governing the communication topology.
 In other words, for any agent pair \( (\ell,k)\) there exists a path in between and linking them and, moreover, there exists at least one agent in the network with positive self-reliance, denoted by $a_{kk}>0$ for some $k$.
 This allows the information to diffuse across the network thoroughly.
 We associate non-negative combination coefficients $0\leq a_{\ell k}\leq 1$ with each link from $\ell$ to $k$ and collect these weights into the combination matrix.
 The strong-connectedness of the graph translates into $A$ being a primitive matrix \cite{Sayed14}.
 Each \( a_{\ell k} \) represents the weight agent \( k \) assigns to the information received from agent \( \ell \).
 It is non-zero if, and only if, \( \ell \in \mathcal{N}_k\), i.e., agent \( \ell \) is an immediate neighbor of agent \( k \).
 The matrix \( A \) is also left-stochastic.
 This means that the entries on each of its columns add up to 1.
-Such matrices have a unique eigenvalue at 1, and we denote the corresponding eigenvector $\pi$ whose entries are normalized to add up to one:

-The vector \( \pi \) is the Perron vector of \( A \), and it is known from the Perron-Frobenius theorem that all entries of $\pi$ are positive \cite{Sayed14}.
+Such matrices have a unique eigenvalue at 1, and we denote the corresponding eigenvector $\pi$ whose entries are normalized to add up to one: \\ The vector \( \pi \) is the Perron vector of \( A \), and by the Perron-Frobenius theorem, all entries of $\pi$ are positive \cite{Sayed14}. \\